resource-disaggregation/blk-switch/README.md

    update-grub && reboot
    ```

+8. Do the same steps 1-7 for both Host and Target servers.

 ## 3. Setup Remote Storage Devices
 We assume that Target server has null-block devices (/dev/nullb0) and/or NVMe SSD (/dev/nvme0n1).
 We implemented a part of blk-switch (multi-egress support of i10) in the nvme-tcp kernel module.
 Therefore,
 - Use nvme-tcp module to enable blk-switch + i10.